 4. Run The Virus Scanner In Your cPanel: Most of the hosting providers have automated Virus Scanners in the cPanel dashboard to find any known malware.
 These scans perform a basic search and help you identify the infected files.
 However, keep in mind that these scanners do not identify the reason for the hack, the vulnerability scanners do not protect your website from being re-infected.

-5. Protect Your Website With a Website Firewall (WAF): Protect your website with a firewall like Astra, which will prevent any such hacks in future and ensure your website doesn’t get hacked.
+5. Protect Your Website With a Website Firewall (WAF): Protect your website with a firewall like Astra Web Protection, which will prevent any such hacks in the future and ensure your website doesn’t get hacked.
 A web application firewall monitors the incoming traffic on your website and blocks the malicious requests.
 With Astra, you can also block bad bots and automated security tools by laying our strategic ‘honeypots’ and other sophisticated mechanisms.